Get insider access

 Compared To Other Headphones

 The Sony ULT WEAR are mid-range wireless over-ears.
-They have a similarly bass-heavy sound profile to the manufacturer's flagship premium over-ears, the Sony WH-1000XM5 Wireless, but their treble response is very inconsistent by comparison.
-While their ANC is excellent and does a solid job of isolating you against noises across the entire frequency range, it's not quite as adept at attenuating against low-frequency sounds as the XM5.
-Otherwise, there's not too much to split these two over-ears.
+They have a similarly bass-heavy sound profile to the manufacturer's flagship premium over-ears, the Sony WH-1000XM5 Wireless, but the ULT WEAR's treble response is de-emphasized by comparison.
+While their ANC is excellent and does a solid job of isolating you against noises across the entire frequency range, it's not quite as adept at attenuating low-frequency sounds as the XM5.
+Otherwise, there's not too much to split these two over-ears besides plastic quality and quality-of-life features.
 While previous Sony headphones have been marketed on the basis of having extra bass, like the Sony WH-XB910N Wireless, this is the first pair of Sony over-ears to feature a dedicated button to cycle through levels of bass enhancement.

 If you're looking for other headphones, see our recommendations for the best noise cancelling headphones, the best closed-back headphones, and the best travel headphones.